hamzamassaoudi/drug_pipeline/README.md

 # Introduction

-Given datasets of drugs, pubmed publications and clinical trials publications, this package help build a graph json representation of all drugs occurrences.
+Given datasets of drugs, pubmed publications and clinical trials publications, this package helps building a graph json representation of all drugs occurrences.

 ![Graph representation](doc/graph.png)